Ahmad ibn Hanbal

-Personal life
+Biography

 Birth

 Ahmad ibn Hanbal was born in November 780 CE.
 This was mentioned by his son Abdullah.
 Ibn Hanbal's family was originally from Basra, and belonged to the Arab Banu Dhuhl tribe.
 His father was an officer in the Abbasid army in Khorasan and later settled with his family in Baghdad.

 Historians differ about his place of birth.
-Some say he was said that he was born in Merv, located in Mary, Turkmenistan today, where his father and grandfather had also previously worked.
+Some say he was said that he was born in Merv, located near Mary, Turkmenistan today, where his father and grandfather had also previously worked.
 While according to others he was born in Baghdad after his mother came pregnant with him from the city of Merv, where his father was.
 The latter opinion is the most accepted one.

 Upbringing

 Ibn Hanbal lost his father when he was a young child.
-His father died young at the age of thirty only.
+His father died young at the age of only thirty.
 His mother raised him under the care of those who remained from his father's family.
 His father had left him a property in Baghdad in which he lived, and another which yielded him a small rental income sufficient for his living.
 The reports are conflicting about whether it was large or small.
 Ibn Kathir mentioned its amount, saying: "His income from his property was seventeen dirhams each month, which he spent on his family, and he was content with that, seeking the mercy of Allah, patiently and seeking reward."
 It is also narrated that a man asked Imam Ahmad about the property he was using on which he made a house on.
 He replied: "This is something I inherited from my father.
 If a man comes to me and confirms that this is his, I will get rid of it and give it to him".